-A longitudinal section of potential density (σ{θ}) has been constructed along the axis of the deep current from the data at the individual cross sections (Figure 2.11.2).
-The isopycnals slopes suggest spilling of dense water as it flows from right to left out of the Norwegian Sea, over the sill (near D), and down into the Iceland Basin of the North Atlantic proper.
-Were the isopycnals associated with a broad-scale, nearly geostrophic flow, such as in a subtropical gyre, the along-channel isopycnal tilt would imply a 'thermal wind'; that is, a vertically, geostrophic, cross-channel velocity.
-The expectation here is that the cross-channel velocity is not geostrophically balanced and that the isopycnal tilt is instead due to inertial acceleration, present in the hydraulic models we have already discussed, or perhaps due to friction acting along the channel.
+An along-channel section of potential density (σ{θ}) has been constructed along the axis of the deep current from the data at the individual cross sections (Figure 2.11.2).
+The isopycnals slope, suggest spilling of dense water as it flows from right to left out of the Norwegian Sea, over the sill (near D), and down into the Iceland Basin of the North Atlantic proper.
+Were the isopycnals associated with a broad-scale, nearly geostrophic flow, such as in a subtropical gyre, the along-channel isopycnal tilt would imply a 'thermal wind'; that is, a vertically sheared, geostrophic, cross-channel velocity.
+In the present channel setting, where the velocities are strong and cross-channel motion is restricted, the cross-channel velocity need not be geostrophically balanced.
+The expectation is that the along channel isopycnal tilt is instead due to inertial acceleration, present in the hydraulic models we have already discussed, or to friction acting along the channel bottom.
 In either case the tilt need not imply cross-channel motion.
 In fact, the observations indicate flow primarily along the channel axis, though actual resolution of the transverse and longitudinal components is not accomplished.
 Downstream of the sill, where the tilts are strongest, the dense water experiences enhanced mixing and entrainment of overlying fluid.
-The resulting dilution of the overflow is suggested by the reduction or disappearance of the densities greater than σ{θ} =28.00.
+The resulting dilution of the overflow is suggested by the reduction or disappearance of the densities greater than $\sigma{\theta}=28.00$.

 Potential temperature can be used as a proxy for density in this overflow and many past discussions have used the temperature structure to perform geostrophic estimates of volume flux and to define a hypothetical interface.
-Temperature sections A, D, F, and H (Figures 2.11.3-6) contain clear evidence of rotation in the form of strong isothermal tilt across the channel.
-Were the upper fluid motionless, which clearly is never completely true, then a downward tilt toward the left would indicate a flow toward the Atlantic.
-In section A, which is 300 km upstream of the sill (at the far right in Figure 2.11.2) water colder than $4^{\circ}C$ occupies the upstream channel below about 400 meters except near both sides, where the isotherm tilts downward.
+In temperature sections A, D, F, and H (Figures 2.11.3-6) there is a strong isothermal, and therefore isopycnal, tilt across the channel.
+Based on the semigeostrophic scaling arguments introduced at the beginning of this chapter, the along channel velocity should be in near geostrophic balance.
+Were the upper fluid motionless, which is never completely true, then a downward tilt toward the left would indicate a flow toward the Atlantic.
+In section A, which is 300 km upstream of the sill (at the far right in Figure 2.11.2) water colder than $4^{\circ}C$ occupies the upstream channel below about 400 meters, except near both sides where the isotherm tilts downward.
 Mauritzen et al. (2005) describe the $4^{\circ}C$ isotherm as defining the upper temperature limit of the dense water that ultimately descends to great depths in the North Atlantic.
-(Some investigators use the 3°C surface as a boundary for calculating volume transport.)
+(Some investigators use the 3^oC surface as a boundary for calculating volume transport.)
 The tilt along the left side nominally indicates a current along the left side of the channel directed toward the sill, and thus toward the North Atlantic.
 The tilt along the right side appears to indicate a current directed away from the sill (toward the Norwegian Sea).
 Whether the implied countercurrent is a robust feature is not known.
 The two other isothermal surfaces (7.5 and $0.5^{\circ}C$) also tilt downward in the same way on the left, and the $0.5^{\circ}C$ surface does so on the right.
-This suggests that many layers within the deeper fluid act with some coherence.
+This suggests that sublayers within the deeper fluid act with some coherence.